-A link-local address is formed by prepending the well-known linklocal prefix FE80::0 [ADDR-ARCH] (of appropriate length) to the interface token.
-If the interface token has a length of N bits, the interface token replaces the right-most N zero bits of the link-local prefix.
-If the interface token is more than 118 bits in length, autoconfiguration fails and manual configuration is required.
+A link-local address is formed by prepending the well-known linklocal prefix FE80::0 [ADDR-ARCH] (of appropriate length) to the interface identifier.
+If the interface identifier has a length of N bits, the interface identifier replaces the right-most N zero bits of the link-local prefix.
+If the interface identifier is more than 118 bits in length, autoconfiguration fails and manual configuration is required.
+Note that interface identifiers will typically be 64-bits long and based on EUI-64 identifiers as described in [ADDR-ARCH].